A tropical approach to a generalized Hodge conjecture for positive currents: The strongly positive Hodge conjecture

 \begin{theorem} There is a $4$-dimensional smooth projective variety $X$ and a $(2,2)$-dimensional strongly positive closed current $\mathscr{T}$ on $X$ with the following properties: \begin{enumerate}[(1)] \item The cohomology class of $\mathscr{T}$ satisfies

 \item The current $\mathscr{T}$ is not a weak limit of the form

 where $\lambda_{ij}$ are positive real numbers and $Z_{ij}$ are irreducible surfaces in $X$. \end{enumerate} \end{theorem}

-The above $X$ and $\mathscr{T}$ have other notable properties: $X$ is a toric variety, $\mathscr{T}$ is strongly extremal, and $\{\mathscr{T}\}$ generates an extremal ray of the nef cone of $X$.
-Since any nef class in a smooth complete toric variety is effective \cite[Theorem 1.1]{Li}, there are nonnegative integers $\lambda_j$ and irreducible surfaces $Z_j\subseteq X$ such that
+The above $X$ and $\mathscr{T}$ have other notable properties: $X$ is a toric variety, $\mathscr{T}$ is strongly extremal, and $\{\mathscr{T}\}$ generates an extremal ray of the nef cone of $X$ (the dual of the effective cone of complementary dimension with respect to the Poincar\'e pairing).
+It follows from \cite[Corollary 4.6]{Fulton-Sturmfels} that any nef class in a smooth complete toric variety is effective, and hence there are nonnegative integers $\lambda_j$ and irreducible surfaces $Z_j\subseteq X$ such that

 This example shows that, in general, $\textrm{HC}^+$ is not true and not implied by $\textrm{HC}'$.